ananyasingh13/Face-Recognition-Project/README.md

 ```
 and then run the python files.

-## Do read the about-readme.txt for proper understanding of project
+### Do read the about-readme.md for proper understanding of project

 I couldn't connect my backend to my frontend properly, therefore please view the video demonstration to see the working.